jdog117/email-finder/README.md

 # Feature Requests

--   [x] Use email format patterns based on a companie's size to suggest multiple emails
+-   [x] Use email format patterns based on a companie's size to suggest appropriate email
 -   [ ] Account creation and lead saving
+-   [ ] Scrape domain website for any email to verify email domain

 # What I Learned